jeromepoizat/my_iarc_internship/README.md

 ## Getting Started

-This project is implented in R. You will need a computer with good memory capabilities and access to several R packages to run the analysis.
+This project is coded in R. You will need a computer with good memory capabilities and access to several R packages to run the analysis.
 List of required packages are detailed in the source code.